 These rules changes seem to be helpful except for the "alternatively" found all over the place.
 Make all these rules in effect, no alternatives.
 FINRA should get all the information possible about any financial activity and make as much as possible of that information public.
 The originator of a short position should be on the hook for the short position.
 Currently, if a market maker

-Hello, I wholeheartedly support FINRA's step toward a slightly more transparent system.
+Hello, I wholeheartedly support FINRA's step toward a vastly more transparent system.
 FINRA requests comment on whether FINRA should publish on the FINRA website short interest data for all equity securities (listed and unlisted). • Yes, absolutely all short interest data should be published.
-FINRA requests comment on whether the potential short interest enhancements discussed above would
+FINRA requests comment on whether the potential short interest enhancements discussed above would be